Login with Patreon

 “Garlish got caught as he tried to leave for France the Muggle way,” Rodolphus said.
 “Brent got kissed by a dementor, too.
 The Ministry has partially activated the old nationwide array meant to keep Grindelwald’s men from sneaking in and out.
 Every witch and wizard leaving the Isles must register now, because of the werewolves.”

-“Useless,” her mother swore.
+“Useless,” her mother spat.
 “Surely you’re not merely here to report?”

 The man scoffed.
 “Of course not.
 I’m here to see my daughter—”